deelobo/website/_posts/projects/2020-10-03-solutions.md

 <p style="padding-top:50px">

 <br>
 <p>A big part of my work involves engaging with diverse partners to deliver science that informs practice and policy for advancing conservation + equity.
-My research and teaching are part of a cohesive approach with two questions at its core: How can I help people decide what actions to take to solve environmental problems and make conservation interventions?
-How can I help people make ethical and just decisions about how to manage and govern natural resources?</p>
 <br>
 <br>
 <p>Here are some solutions I helped to bring about with amazing colleagues:<p>